Kailyn Lowry Baby: ‘Teen Mom’ Star Trying To Win Back Fans After Horrible Divorce?

 My snap back is gonna be so strong!
 I'll be #WaistTraining w/ @Colombianwaist after I have this baby! ????
 Yay I can't waist!
 This is the only waist trainer that gives me the extra support I need to enhance my body! ????
 Are you waist training yet?
 If not order yours now, you'll be so happy with the results! ???????? use code Kail for 25% OFF Thanks @Colombianwaist ????

-It is very interesting that she’s focusing on her children and talking about the pregnancy on social media.
+It is fascinating that she’s focusing on her children and talking about the pregnancy on social media.
 For a while, it sounded like she wanted to keep this journey private because of all the negativity, but maybe Kailyn Lowry realized that she does have fans who want the best for her and understand why she’s made the decisions she has.
 And now, people are asking her about the pregnancy and Lowry is loving the positive attention.

 “If you had to guess what you are having, what do you think it is?” one person asked Kailyn, who has revealed that she’s not planning on finding out the sex of the baby before the birth, to which the Teen Mom 2 star replied, “My gut (literally) haha says boy but I don’t know for sure.”

-Of course, Lowry already has two children and they are keeping her very busy.
+Of course, Lowry already has two children, and they are keeping her very busy.
 And Teen Mom 2 fans have seen how they have their distinct personalities.
-Now that the show is no longer on MTV for this season, Kailyn is sharing some funny moments on social media and it sounds like they are excited to become brothers again.
+Now that the show is no longer on MTV for this season, Kailyn is sharing some funny moments on social media, and it sounds like they are excited to become brothers again.

 “Told the kids to come inside for dinner…. they said they’re not hungry if they have to come inside,” Kailyn later tweeted about Isaac and Lincoln, sharing happy moments with her children.